electron/rfcs/text/0013-save-restore-window-state.md

 *Why is this design the best in the space of possible designs?*

   Overall, providing a constructor option is the best design in my opinion.
 It provides maximum flexibility and future-proofing for different requests in the future.
 It also sets the window properties at the right time in the window lifecycle.
 Although not perfect right now, it can be improved by the community based on different use cases quite easily.
-We're also saving the window state in a continuous manner so it could be restored even after crashes.
+We're also saving the window state in a continuous manner so it can be restored even after crashes.

 *What other designs have been considered and what is the rationale for not choosing them?*